PostgreSQL DROP DATABASE Statement

 PostgreSQL does not allow you to drop the current database.
 To drop a database, you must connect to a different database.
 Additionally, only the database owner or superuser can drop a database.

-However, if the database has action connections the DROP DATABASE will fail.
+Additionally, if a database has any active connections, the DROP DATABASE statement will fail.

-If you want to drop has active connections, you can terminate them before deleting the database using the with FORCE option:
+If you want to drop a database with active connections, you can terminate these connections before dropping the database using the FORCE option:

 DROP DATABASE database_name